Gold Rush Cocktail

 Honey syrup recipe

 Honey syrup is the same thing as simple syrup, but instead of sugar, you’re going to be using honey.
-You’ll only need ¾ oz of honey syrup for one Gold Rush cocktail, but we suggest you make a batch, bottle it and store it in the fridge for up to a month.
+You’ll only need ¾ oz of honey syrup for this cocktail, but we suggest you make a batch, bottle it and store it in the fridge for up to a month.
+To make your own honey syrup, add half a cup of honey and half a cup of water to a saucepan.
+Bring to a simmer and stir until the honey has dissolved.
+Remove from the heat, cool, and decant.
+For a richer honey syrup, adjust the ratio to a 2-to-1 honey to water ratio.

 Bourbon recommendations

-When choosing the bourbon for your Gold Rush cocktail, reach for something that’s not been aged for too long.
+When choosing the bourbon for your cocktail, reach for something that’s not been aged for too long.
 Something between 6-9 years should be good.
-If it’s too aged then your Bourbon and honey drink will be too oaky, and that can overpower the rest of the ingredients.
+If it’s too aged, then your bourbon and honey drink will be too oaky, and that can overpower the rest of the ingredients.
+The secret lies in getting that delicate balance of flavors just right.
+We love Wild Turkey bourbon (opens in new window) for this recipe because of its sweet vanilla and caramel notes and spiced orange peel finish.
+It’s the perfect match for honey syrup and fresh lemon juice.

 FREQUENTLY ASKED QUESTIONS

-A Gold Rush Cocktail is similar to a Whiskey Sour, but the addition of honey creates a richer mouthfeel and flavor, while the lemon juice cuts through this richness resulting in a refreshing summer sipper.
+It's similar to a Whiskey Sour, but the addition of honey creates a richer mouthfeel and flavor, while the lemon juice cuts through this richness resulting in a refreshing summer sipper.